keymapperorg/KeyMapperDocs/docs/user-guide/actions.md

 ### Play sound (2.4.0+)

+You can either use a system ringtone (Key Mapper 3.1.1+) or choose a custom sound file.

 This action will play a sound.
 Key Mapper will copy the sound file to its own folder, which means you won't have to worry about losing them.
 Key Mapper will only play one sound at a time and the sound will play forever until it stops or you pause your key maps.
 Your sounds will be backed up and restored with your key maps as well.

 ### Toggle/enable/disable WiFi